LOADING ...

 He got struck down by fever and it in his leg;

-He loved the folks that wished him as everybody did;
+He loved the folks wished him well as everybody did;

 This was lucky to see him born.